devinit/datahub/README.md

 - module resolution is handled by babel not webpack this is a next.js constraint
 - storybook has its own webpack config file you may need to update it where required.
 It also has a module resolution config.
 - Advised to use any modern linux OS or MacOS
 - Advised to use NodeJs > 7

+## List of custom changes to watch out for in semantic ui

+- Disabled min width in dropdown via ``.ui.selection.dropdown .menu &&  .ui.scrolling.dropdown .menu`` styles in private/semantic/src/definitions/modules/dropdown.less
+- We have a couple of changes in the default theme folder that should be carried over to the sites folder